 What will sessions be like?

 I will always admit to any client that counseling is hard and applaud anyone who takes the step to reflect inward and grow.
 My hope and main priority is to create a space where ALL individuals feel safe enough to be their authentic selves.
 This doesn’t mean counseling won’t feel uncomfortable or scary, but I want my clients to know that they are not alone and that I believe they can reach the goals and changes they are aiming for.
-While I may have some expertise in counseling and human behavior, I empower my clients to know that they are the experts of their own lives, and I am resource and a support along their life journeys.
-I am here to be sounding board, a confidant, and a motivator to push clients to see the potential that I see in them.
+While I may have some expertise in counseling and human behavior, I empower my clients to know that they are the experts of their own lives, and I am a resource and support along their life journeys.
+I am here to be a sounding board, a confidant, and a motivator to push clients to see the potential that I see in them.
 This is a time for clients to work on themselves mentally and emotionally to thrive and live the life they want to live.

-Grief and Loss across the lifespan
+Grief and Loss Across the lifespan